-DTCC's Capacity Management capacity management oversight is provided through the Enterprise Testing Center of Excellence ("TCoEEngineering Peformance ("ETE") and Capacity Planning functions.
+DTCC's capacity management oversight is provided through the Enterprise Testing Engineering Pefermance ("ETE") and Capacity Planning functions.
 These teams provide a governance structure to ensure the requirements of ordinary course business are met, and for mitigating events that may arise as a result of extreme market events.
 With respect to certain systems that are designated as "SCI systems", NSCC must comply with the requirements of Regulation Systems Compliance and Integrity ("Reg SCI"), including certain system capacity testing.

-The TCOEETE is responsible for Performance Testing and Reg SCI capacity stress testing.
+The ETE is responsible for Performance Testing and Reg SCI capacity stress testing.
 Among the area's responsibilities are:

-- Performance performance testing that happens in the QA test environments at the request of the Business business; - Capacitycapacity stress testing in test environments for SCI systems only; - Reportingreporting defects and recommendations discovered during Performance Testing and Reg SCI capacity stress testing; and - Reviewingreviewing and recommending tools to analyze application and system performance in the QA Environment.
+- performance testing that happens in the QA test environments at the request of the business; - capacity stress testing in test environments for SCI systems only; - reporting defects and recommendations discovered during Performance Testing and Reg SCI capacity stress testing; and - reviewing and recommending tools to analyze application and system performance in the QA Environment.

-The TCoEETE performs capacity stress tests periodically to demonstrate that Reg SCI applicationthe processing of SCI systems meets or exceeds the applicable business line's extreme market condition requirement.
+The ETE performs capacity stress tests periodically to demonstrate that the processing of SCI systems meets or exceeds the applicable business line's extreme market condition requirement.